hpsaturn/CanAirIO/README.md

 | Lipo Battery 3.7 **** |[Amazon option](https://amzn.to/2FtzE5c)|
 |      |      |

-** Optional device (for pressure, temperature, etc).
+- ** Optional device (for pressure, temperature, etc).
-*** NOTE: Untested, meanwhile I have a 2n2222 for enable/disable a normal boost without `enable` pin, but I think that it will be work.
+- *** NOTE: untested it, meanwhile I have a 2n2222 for enable/disable a normal boost without `enable` pin, but I think that it will be work.
-**** Any lipo battery with max size: 25x48x8 mm aprox.
+- **** Any lipo battery with max size: 25x48x8 mm aprox.
 Please see the 3D box model.
 The battery in the link has 8.8x47x19.7 mm and is the ~500mAh.

 ---